Last Updated: Mar 13, 2023

 Whom Do We Share the Collected Information With?

-First and foremost, you should know that Padlet does not sell or rent your personal information to any third-party for any purpose.
+First and foremost, you should know that Padlet does not sell or rent your personal information to any third party for any purpose, including marketing, advertising or profiling.
+Padlet also does not display any traditional, contextual or personalized advertisements.

 We share information we collect from you under the limited circumstances set forth below: